KaiyanM/MolPad/README.md

 ## Overview

 MolPad offers a visualization dashboard tool designed to enhance our understanding of how molecular co-expression works in the context of microbiome data.
 The approach involves using a cluster network to provide an initial overview of relationships across multiple omics, with the added functionality to interactively zoom in on specific areas of interest.
-To facilitate this analysis, we've developed a focus-plus-context strategy that seamlessly connects to online curated annotations.
+To facilitate this analysis, we've developed a focus-plus-context strategy that connects to online curated annotations.

 Additionally, our package simplifies the entire pipeline for creating the dashboard.
 This user-friendly design makes it accessible even to students with limited R programming experience.